2025 Kwibuka Women's T20 Tournament

-The 2025 Kwibuka Women's T20 Tournament is a Twenty20 International (T20I) cricket tournament that is taking place in Rwanda from 3–14 June 2025.
-The participating teams are Brazil, Cameroon, Malawi, Nigeria, Rwanda, Sierra Leone, Tanzania, Uganda and a Zimbabwe High Performance XI.
-The eleventh edition of the Kwibuka tournament commemorates the 31st anniversary of the 1994 genocide against the Tutsi.
-Uganda were the defending champions having won the 2024 tournament.
+The 2025 Kwibuka Women's T20 Tournament was a Twenty20 International (T20I) cricket tournament that took place in Rwanda from 3–14 June 2025.
+The participating teams were Brazil, Cameroon, Malawi, Nigeria, Rwanda, Sierra Leone, Tanzania, Uganda and a Zimbabwe High Performance XI.
+The eleventh edition of the Kwibuka tournament commemorated the 31st anniversary of the 1994 genocide against the Tutsi.
+Uganda were the defending champions, having won the 2024 tournament.

 The teams competed in a round-robin, after which the top four advanced to the semi-finals.
 Rwanda finished top of the round-robin stage with eight wins from nine matches.

 Tanzania defeated Rwanda by 16 runs in one of the semi-finals, which was a low-scoring match.
 Uganda lost to the Zimbabwe High Performance XI by 1 run in the other semi-final, after collapsing from 83/2 to 92 all out.
 Tanzania defeated th Zimbabwe High Performance XI by 32 runs in the final.